-Both Wahheng and Everwin have their own《員工行為準則政策與程序》(Employee Code of Conduct Policies and Procedures\) by reference to the provisions of Code of Conduct, which places emphasis on compliance with the relevant laws, e.g. Prevention of Bribery Ordinance, Cap.
+PRC production plants have《員工行為準則政策與程序》(Employee Code of Conduct Policies and Procedures) by reference to the provisions of Code of Conduct, which places emphasis on compliance with the relevant laws, e.g. Prevention of Bribery Ordinance, Cap.
 201 of the Laws of Hong Kong, integrity maintenance and prohibition from involvement of any bribes, kickbacks, etc. During the year under review, there were no confirmed incidents in relation to corruption, and no suppliers' contracts were terminated or not renewed due to corruption.